Last Updated on

 The Wheel of Life is a tool that can alter the conditions of anyone’s subjective well-being and experiences, and guide people to more satisfaction in their lives.

 From this perspective, subjective well-being is a cumulative state, where one’s satisfaction within various life domains (work, leisure, family, etc.) leads to a global evaluation of one’s satisfaction with life.

-This, taken in conjunction with high positive affect and low negative affect, lead to an overall perception of how well one perceives oneself or in other words one’s evaluation of subjective well-being (Diener, 2000).
+This, taken in conjunction with high positive affect (or disposition) and low negative affect, lead to an overall perception of one’s evaluation of subjective well-being (Diener, 2000).

 Assessing Satisfaction: Questionnaires for Evaluating Satisfaction with Life

 Positive psychology practitioners have created various tools to assess one’s perceived satisfaction with life in order to help people reach new levels of subjective well-being.